renderbus/docs_sdk_en/render/questions.rst

 6. What is the easiest way to use?
 ------------------------------------

-If you want to use it directly without customization, you can download the corresponding rendering package directly.

-Then select the corresponding [common full process sample] to experience the full process rendering.
+If you want to use it directly without customization, you can download the corresponding rendering package directly, then select the corresponding [common full process sample] to experience the full process rendering.
 For details, please refer to the `SDK Getting Started Tutorial <SDK_tutorial.html>`__